helidon-io/helidon/integrations/microstream/README.md

 ### Usage

-Register an instance of MicrostreamHealthCheck to your server to provide a HealtCheck for a specific microstream instance.
+Register an instance of MicrostreamHealthCheck to your server to provide a HealthCheck for a specific MicroStream instance.

 ## helidon-integrations-microstream-metrics

-This module provides helpers to create a set of default metrics for Microstream
+This module provides helpers to create a set of default metrics for MicroStream

 ### Prerequisites